trivule/documentation/docs/form-validation.md

 ---
 sidebar_position: 5
-title: Form Validation
+title: Validation
 ---

-# Form Validation
+# Validation

 ## Global Validation

-If you have a website or application and want to apply the same validation rules to all forms without managing each form individually, you can use global validation with [declarative validation](/docs/validation-mode#declarative-validation).
+If you have a website or application and want to validate all forms without managing each form individually, you can use global validation with [declarative validation](/docs/validation-mode#declarative-validation).

+When you initialize the `Trivule` class, it will attempt to validate all forms on your page using declarative mode.

 ## Usage

-To set up global validation, simply initialize Trivule:
+To set up global validation, initialize Trivule as follows:

 ```html
 <script>